Bhairavi: Legend

-She is also called as Shubhankari, which means that she is the doer of auspicious deeds to her devotees who are her children, which means she is a good mother.
-She also favors violence, punishment and bloodshed to those who are irreligious and cruel, which also means that she is the mother of all violence to them.
+Bhairavi is also called as Shubhankari, which means that she is the doer of auspicious deeds to her devotees who are her children, which means she is a good mother.
+She also favours violence, punishment and bloodshed to those who are irreligious and cruel, which also means that she is the mother of all violence to them.
 She is said to be seen as violent and terrible but is a benign mother to her children.